jidongxiao/CSCI1200-DataStructures/hws/08_youtube_comments/README.md

 Here:

 - display_comment is the operation name.
-Lines describing the operation of *display a comment* has just 2 fields: the operation name, and the id the of comment which is being displayed.
+Lines describing the operation of *display a comment* has just 2 fields (separated by spaces): the operation name, and the id the of comment which is being displayed.
 - Ugw2rL586Lv-OZNS6E94AaABAH is the id of the comment which is now being displayed.

 **Definition of display a comment**:  in this assignment, the definition of "display a comment" means display this current comment, as well as all its descendants.
 For example, if A is a comment, B is a reply to A, C is a reply to B, D is also a reply to B, E is a reply to D, F is a reply to E, then the operation of "displaying A" means displaying A, B, C, D, E, and F, i.e., displaying A, and all of its descendant.
 And display means display the comments into the output file.